jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompt to Create YT Style Book Review Video.md

 * Share your own experience with the topic or your reasons for being interested in the topic to establish a personal connection with your audience.
 * Clearly state the title and author of the book.
 Briefly mention what the book is about and why you found it interesting or important.
 * Outline what the video will cover.
 Tell your viewers what they will learn and why they should keep watching.

+Please do not write the script yet, wait until I have given you the guideline for each part and say "Go"

 For the *Main Body*: